vfxpro99/usd-build-club/Readme.md

 Obtain the Maya 2017 devkit, and copy the contents of the downloaded DMG file to /Applications/Autodesk/maya2017, replacing the folders that are already there.

+Unzip in place the boost archive found at Applications/Autodesk/maya2017/devkit/Alembic/include.

 ```
   cd ~/Library;mkdir Pixar;cd Pixar
   git clone https://github.com/PixarAnimationStudios/USD.git